fr3dyos/pizzacontroller/troubleshooting.md

 ## Overheating

 1. **Motor/Driver**
-   - DM556 4.01A may be high for some NEMA23; check motor rated current.
+   - DM556 ~4.0A peak may be high for some NEMA23 motors; check motor rated current and lower the DIP current (SW1–SW4) if it runs too hot.
    - Lower DIP current if too hot to touch (shouldn't burn hand seconds).

 2. **Operating Conditions**